wwarthen/RomWBW/Source/Doc/UserGuide.md

   on the QPM binary distribution and has been minimally customized for RomWBW.

+- When booted, the QPM startup banner will indicate CP/M 2.2.
+This is because QPM uses the CP/M 2.2 CBIOS code.

 - QINSTALL is used to customize QPM.
 It is included on the disk image.
 You should review the notes in the ReadMe.txt file in Source/Images/d_qpm before making changes.